Toyota Prius Plug-In (2016-2022) running costs, insurance, warranty & tax

 Toyota Prius Plug-In insurance group

-As we’ve mentioned above, Toyota’s five-year/100,000-mile warranty package extends to the Prius Plug-In, so there’s plenty of peace of mind for buyers.
-Many used examples of this car will have some coverage remaining, given this generation of Prius hit the market in 2016.
+Toyota offers a 10-year/100,000-mile warranty package on all of its cars built in the last ten years, so even on used examples there’s more warranty than on most new cars.
+This gives plenty of peace of mind for buyers.
+Many used examples of this car will have lots of coverage remaining, given this generation of Prius hit the market in 2016.

-With 206 dealers nationwide, it’ll be easy to get your Prius serviced – and we recommend you go to a main dealer, as being serviced by an official Toyota franchise means you’ll keep the extensive warranty cover on the hybrid system components and the battery pack.
+With 206 Toyota dealers nationwide, it’ll be easy to get your Prius serviced – and we recommend you go to a main dealer, as being serviced by an official Toyota franchise means you’ll keep the extensive warranty cover on the hybrid system components and the battery pack.
 Service intervals are every one year or 10,000 miles and alternate between interval and major services.
-Expect to pay around £169 for the former and £219 for the latter.

-The Prius Plug-In is an affordable hybrid, so even a top-spec car fully loaded with options will cost a lot less than £40,000.
-This means you pay the standard rate of VED (road tax) for an alternatively fuelled vehicle of £145 per year.
+The Prius Plug-In is an affordable hybrid, so even a top-spec car fully loaded with options cost a lot less than £40,000 when new.
+This means you pay the standard rate of VED (road tax) for an alternatively fuelled vehicle of £155 per year.

 In This Review